 May 11, 2017

 Flying cars have long been the hallmark of a not-yet-realized fantastical future.
 And though it seems we are not there yet, you may want to fasten your seatbelts.
 As Leslie Josephs reports for Quartz, Dubai will offer self-flying taxis by July.

 OK, so they're not what you might think of as a car.
 Rather, the taxis are drones that propel themselves and a single passenger up to 31 miles at a speed of over 99 miles per hour.
 But the vehicles might just usher in an era of roadless travel.
-The announcement came during a government summit in Dubai that was, in part, devoted to the future of traffic.
+The announcement came during a government summit in Dubai.
+It was in part, devoted to the future of traffic.

-On its website, EHANG writes that the automated vehicles are prevented from taking off during severe weather and that they can fly for up to 25 minutes with a payload as heavy as 220 pounds.
-However, Engadget reports that the craft has been updated and can now fly for five more minutes and hold 40 more pounds.
-They include air conditioners and a futuristic-looking seat, not to mention the potential for spectacular views of the United Arab Emirates' most populous city.
+On its website, EHANG writes that the automated vehicles are prevented from taking off during severe weather.
+They can fly for up to 25 minutes with a payload as heavy as 220 pounds.
+However, Engadget reports that the craft has been updated.
+It can now fly for five more minutes and hold 40 more pounds.
+They include air conditioners and a futuristic-looking seat.
+That's not to mention the potential for spectacular views of the United Arab Emirates' most populous city.